Marklieflat/FTE4312_Annotation_Crowdsourcing_App/README.md

-# FTE4312_Proofreading_Project
+# FTE4312_Annotation_Crowdsourcing_App
-The repository of De-data Proofreading crowdsourcing App
+The repository of De-data Annotation crowdsourcing App

 ## Introduction: (Glynn)

 In the rapidly evolving digital era, the surge in data generation, particularly in the realm of audio and speech, presents both an opportunity and a challenge.
-The "De-data Proofreading crowdsourcing App" emerges as a pivotal solution to the modern-day data deluge, addressing the critical need for accurate and efficient processing of speech data.
+The "De-data Annotation crowdsourcing App" emerges as a pivotal solution to the modern-day data deluge, addressing the critical need for accurate and efficient processing of speech data.
 This project is not just an innovation in data handling but also a stride forward in leveraging the potential of crowd-sourced intelligence and blockchain technology.

 What truly sets our app apart is its decentralized framework.
-This approach is pivotal in distributing large datasets across a wide network of proofreaders, thereby enhancing efficiency and speed.
-Decentralization not only accelerates the proofreading process but also ensures a higher quality of output through multi-level scrutiny.
+This approach is pivotal in distributing large datasets across a wide network of annotators, thereby enhancing efficiency and speed.
+Decentralization not only accelerates the annotation process but also ensures a higher quality of output through multi-level scrutiny.
 It's a beacon of security and transparency, where every transaction and modification is indelibly recorded on the blockchain, assuring accountability and trust.

 Moreover, this decentralized system lays the foundation for a fair and motivating economic model.
-Proofreaders are justly compensated, incentivizing top-quality work.
+Annotators are justly compensated, incentivizing top-quality work.
 The platform's inclusivity extends beyond geographical, age, or gender barriers, offering equal opportunities to a diverse pool of talent.

-In essence, the De-data Proofreading App is more than a technological marvel, it's a confluence of human expertise and technological prowess.
+In essence, the De-data Annotation App is more than a technological marvel, it's a confluence of human expertise and technological prowess.
 It embodies the potential of decentralization in enhancing data processing, making us not just transcribers of words, but interpreters of meaning and context.

 At De-data, we take pride in creating a space where technology complements human intelligence, leading the charge in revolutionizing speech data understanding and utilization in our interconnected digital landscape.